landzcape/landzcape/README.md

 ```
 ## Visualization

+Landzcape Explorer is a web application that visualizes your landscape.
-The web-application used to visualize your landscape is bundled with the Gradle and Maven discovery plugin.
+It is bundled with the Gradle and Maven discovery plugin.
+It can be extracted during the build process and then
-It can be extracted and hosted using any HTTP server.
+bundled and hosted with any HTTP server.

 ### Example using `nginx`
 Assuming that you already discovered your landscape and your `landscape.json` is ready.